Patch page

 Source modules: all the Oscillators.

-Insert modules: the two Modulators (Frequency Shifter and Ring Modulator), the Waveshaper, and the Filter modules providing a feedback loop (LPF Feedback, Allpass Feedback, and Supercomb).
+Insert modules: the Modulators (Freq Shift and Ringmod), the Waveshaper, and the Filters providing a feedback loop (LPF Feedback, Allpass Feedback, and Supercomb).

 Note

-The Waveform selector is also available in the LFO page and in the LFO controls of the Envelope page.
+The Waveform selector is also used in the LFO page, in the LFO controls of the Envelope page, as well as in the Transform panel for the FM and Mix transformations available in the Waveform view of the Wave page.

-To open the Waveform selector in a module, click the waveform name under the visual representation in the module parameters:
+To open the Waveform selector in a module, click the waveform name under the waveform display in the module parameters:

-The Waveform selector contains a list of all available waveforms:
+The Waveform selector contains a list with all the available waveforms:

 ![]() |